vietcalls99/Asterisk-AI-Voice-Agent/docs/FreePBX-Integration-Guide.md

 # FreePBX Integration Guide

-Complete guide for integrating Asterisk AI Voice Agent v4.0 with FreePBX.
+Complete guide for integrating Asterisk AI Voice Agent v4.5.3+ with FreePBX.

 ## 1. Overview

-The Asterisk AI Voice Agent v4.0 integrates with FreePBX using the **Asterisk REST Interface (ARI)**.
+The Asterisk AI Voice Agent integrates with FreePBX using the **Asterisk REST Interface (ARI)**.
 Calls enter the Stasis application, and the `ai-engine` handles all call control, audio transport, and AI provider orchestration.

-**v4.0 supports 3 validated configurations:**
-- **OpenAI Realtime** - Cloud-based monolithic agent
-- **Deepgram Voice Agent** - Enterprise cloud agent with Think stage
-- **Local Hybrid** - Local STT/TTS + Cloud LLM (privacy-focused)

-Each configuration uses the optimal transport automatically (AudioSocket or ExternalMedia RTP).
+If you’re setting this up for the first time, follow the canonical “first successful call” flow first:

+- `INSTALLATION.md`
+- `Configuration-Reference.md` → "Call Selection & Precedence (Provider / Pipeline / Context)"
+- `Transport-Mode-Compatibility.md`

+This guide focuses on FreePBX integration mechanics (ARI user, dialplan routing, networking).

+Transport selection is configuration-driven (see `Transport-Mode-Compatibility.md` for validated combinations).

 ## 2. Prerequisites